Sydney-Informatics-Hub/hello-nextflow/docs/part2/00_intro.md

 Follow set up instructions to log back into your instance.
   > Add link to set up instructions
-  > Add some instruction on how to do this and where to navigate for day 2.
+  > Add some instruction on how to do this and where to navigate for part 2.

 ## 2.0.2 Our scenario: from bash scripts to scalable workflows